IsaacMarovitz/SharpMetal/Package_README.md

 Progress is underway to build a full set of working reimplementations of the metal-cpp samples.
 Thanks to the generator, the entire Metal API, from compute shaders to raytracing, should be available, although specific things may take further tweaking.

+## How do you generate the bindings?

+1. Download the latest headers from [Apple's website](https://developer.apple.com/metal/cpp/).
+2. Copy all the headers to `SharpMetal.Generator/Headers/`, make sure to remove the `SingleHeader` folder.
+3. Find and replace `#include <Foundation/Foundation.hpp>` with `#include "../Foundation/Foundation.hpp"`, this is due to an including problem, if you can find a nicer way to fix this please let me know.
+4. Build and run `SharpMetal.Generator`.

 ## I want to contribute!

 Wonderful!
 SharpMetal is built with .NET 8.0, and follows a couple of specific guidelines: